|A small sample of my seed stash|

 After checking my stash of seeds to see what needs replacing, I order and purchase seed packets from catalogs and local merchants.
 Sitka has conscientious merchants!

-NON-GMO and ORGANIC:
+NON-GMO, OPEN-POLLINATED and ORGANIC:

 Here is one of the big questions, "WHEN SHOULD I START THE MANY DIFFERENT KINDS OF SEEDS I WANT TO GROW?"
-After all these years of gardening in Sitka, this is a FAQ even by me.
+After all these years of gardening in Sitka, this is a 'Frequently Asked Question' even by me.
 Our climate is pretty much incomparable.
 Sitka is part of a maritime northwest temperate rainforest.
 Our growing season and weather conditions are inconsistent from year to year... with more rain than most people can imagine!
 Another important consideration, of course, is how much time your schedule allows.
 So, I put together a SEED STARTING TIMELINE to be utilized with great flexibility.
 Seeds can and should be started sooner or later than the suggested times depending on the conditions presented in any given year.
 I know.
-That answer sounds vague and ridiculous.Now that I am getting old and forgetful, the SEED STARTING TIMELINE serves me well as a checklist, too.
+That answer sounds vague and ridiculous.Now that I am getting old and forgetful, the SEED STARTING TIMELINE also serves me well as a checklist.

-It is also handy each year to list any flowers I plan to grow in the left margin of the timeline.
+I find it handy each year to list any flowers I plan to grow in the left margin of the timeline.
 I print myself a fresh copy of the timeline each year.